CartoDB/mobile-sdk-cordova/README.md

  * `mapView` is a html element, e.g. `<div class="mapView"></div>` in `index.html`, that is a required parameter, as it provides the location and size of the map view.
 * `MapView.setClickListener(onMapClicked);` sets a click listener to the map

- * Here' an example of onMapClicked and the data it provides:
+ * Here's an example of onMapClicked and the data it provides:

 		```
 		 function onMapClicked(clickInfo) {